-The general house of the Congregation of the Sisters of Our Lady of Mercy joined by Sr. Faustina.
+The general house of the Congregation of the Sisters of Our Lady of Mercy.
+Here, Sister Faustina was accepted into the religious congregation.
 Warsaw (Poland), 3/9 Żytnia Street In Warsaw, she knocked on numerous convent doors, but with no luck.
 Finally, on August 1, 1925, she applied to the Congregation of the Sisters of Our Lady of Mercy, located at Żytnia Street in Warsaw, and she was accepted.
 Before that though, to satisfy the conditions and put together her outfit, she worked as a housekeeper near Warsaw for a family with several children.
 In the Diary she described her feelings when joining the convent: "It seemed to me that I had stepped into the life of Paradise.
 A single prayer was bursting forth from my heart, one of thanksgiving" (Diary, 17).